tiprankstipranks

 Our business could be adversely affected if our relationships with any primary vendors are terminated or if the delivery of their products is delayed or interrupted.

 We compete with other jewelry and timepiece retailers for access to vendors that will provide us with the quality and quantity of merchandise necessary to operate our business, and our merchandising strategy depends upon our ability to maintain good relations with significant vendors.
 Certain brand name timepiece and jewelry manufacturers have distribution agreements with our Company that, among other things, provide for specific sales locations, yearly renewal terms and early termination provisions at the manufacturer's discretion.
-In fiscal 2021, merchandise supplied by our largest luxury timepiece supplier and sold through our stores accounted for approximately 20% of our total net sales from continuing operations.
+In fiscal 2026, merchandise supplied by our largest luxury timepiece supplier and sold through our stores accounted for approximately 22% of our total net sales (29% in fiscal 2025).
 Our relationships with primary suppliers are generally not pursuant to long-term agreements.
 We obtain materials and manufactured items from third-party suppliers.
-Any delay or interruption in our suppliers' abilities to provide us with necessary materials and components, including as a result of the on-going COVID-19 pandemic and its impact on suppliers, may require us to seek alternative supply sources.
-Any delay or interruption in receiving supplies could impair our ability to supply products to our stores and, accordingly, could have a material adverse effect on our business, results of operations and financial condition.
+Any delay or interruption in our suppliers' abilities to provide us with necessary materials and components, may require us to seek alternative supply sources.
+Any delay or interruption in receiving supplies or a reduction in product allocations could impair our ability to supply products to our stores and, accordingly, could have a material adverse effect on our business, results of operations and financial condition.
 The abrupt loss of any of our significant third-party suppliers or a decline in the quality or quantity of materials supplied by any third-party suppliers could cause significant disruption in our business.

 Costs - Risk 1